 For example, in the case of Commonwealth v.
 Alexander, the Pennsylvania Supreme Court held that one punch to a complainant that results in a broken nose or even worse should often be reduced to simple assault because a person would not normally expect to severely injure someone else with just one punch.
 Unless there is some evidence that the defendant was significantly bigger or that the complainant was particularly vulnerable to a punch, the Commonwealth will likely have difficulty proving the necessary intent in this type of case.

 If you are charged with felony one Aggravated Assault, we can help you put together a strong defense.
-Depending on the case, there are a number of potential defenses to Aggravated Assault, and our Philadelphia assault lawyers have had great success in fighting this charge both in front of judges and juries.
+Depending on the case, there are a number of potential defenses to these charges, and our Philadelphia defense lawyers have had great success in fighting this charge both in front of judges and juries.